 Many visitors to the park enjoy a variety of recreational activities throughout the year.
-For example, in the spring and summer months there are a number of attractions in Gatlinburg.
-One of the attractions is Gatlinburg rafting.
+For example, in the spring and summer months there are a number of attractions and activities in Gatlinburg, including white water rafting.
 The rivers and streams in the Smoky Mountains broil and cascade with great energy.
 Some of the Gatlinburg rafting trips are appropriate for beginners, and other trips are more geared for experienced white water rafters.
-Another favorite activity in Smoky Mountain National Park is white water kayaking.
-An activity only for the intrepid, of course.

 Other Gatlinburg, Tennessee attractions include hiking, birding and camping.
 The foliage is incredible in the fall with the many resplendent leaves gently swaying in the warm fall air.
 There are also a number of Pigeon Forge, Tennessee attractions including hiking wide vistas, spelunking and rock climbing.
 In the spring, the attractions in Gatlinburg include exquisite walks among the many colored wildflowers.

 When to Go Hiking